 #5: Get Rid of Statics

-Fine strands that lift from the head when you comb them show that your hair is suffering from extra dryness.
+Fine strands that lift from the head show that your hair is suffering from extra dryness.
 You can easily combat this problem with an antistatic laundry dryer sheet.
 Put it into your bag and take it with you wherever you go, then lightly wipe the strands when you need to and enjoy your ideal, static-free hairdo.

-Of course, this lifehack is a short-time helper.
-The problem with over dryness of hair should be solved at the root.
+Of course, this static hair hack is a short-time helper.
+The problem with dryness of hair should be solved at the root.
 To do so, use conditioners as a compulsory part of the winter hair care regimen.
 Leave-in conditioners will help to lock in the moisture and prevent dryness and statics.

 #6: Refuse from Heat Styling